• Skip to main content

 SCHD vs. VIG – Schwab Dividend ETF vs. Vanguard Div.
 Growth ETF

-Two popular dividend-focused ETFs are the Schwab U.S. Dividend Equity ETF (SCHD) and the Vanguard Dividend Appreciation ETF (VIG), but they differ more than you may realize.
+Two popular dividend ETFs are SCHD, the Schwab U.S. Dividend Equity ETF, and VIG, the Vanguard Dividend Appreciation ETF, but they differ more than you may realize.
 Let's compare them.

 First, note that I don't chase dividends.
 But I recognize that many investors use dividends to supplement their current income, particularly in retirement.
 Others just irrationally prefer dividend-paying stocks.
 I even designed a dividend-focused portfolio for income investors.
 In any case, SCHD and VIG are very popular and take a pretty different approach.
 Here we'll review these dividend ETFs and explore the differences between them.